-The LADR Program places its emphasis on live-client clinical education, offering nine in-house programs that accommodate more than 80 students during the fall and spring semesters and more than 40 students during the summer semester.
+The LADR Program places its emphasis on live-client clinical education, offering eight in-house programs that count toward the certificate.

-During the program's litigation phase, supervised students work on a variety of cases, including criminal defense, employment discrimination, tax law and family law matters.
+During the program's litigation phase, supervised students work on a variety of cases, including criminal defense, employment discrimination, civil litigation, tax law, federal health litigation, immigration and family law matters.
 In the mediation phase, students typically work in areas involving juvenile court cases, criminal misdemeanors, employment discrimination, landlord-tenant disputes and small claims court cases.

 Such real-world training is invaluable in preparing students to practice as litigators and mediators, perhaps as assistant state's or U.S. attorneys, as public or appellate defenders in the state or federal court systems, as trial lawyers in civil or criminal practice, or as attorneys in the corporate, governmental or nonprofit sectors.